XiansAiPlatform/XiansAi.PublicDocs/docs/n-encyclopedia/access-agents-via-websocket.md

      ```

 3. **Message Structure**
+   Use the following model to represent a Message.
 Each message in the history contains:
    ```csharp
    public class Message
    {